 In Italian is called Nero di Seppia, in French Encre de seiche…

-…in Spanish Tinta de Calamar, like Calmar (Fr.), Calamaro (It.), Squid (Eng.) ?!?!
+…in Spanish Tinta de Calamar, but Calmar (in French), Calamaro (in Italian) is Squid (in English) ?!?!

 Can this be the reason why in English is called squid ink?

 If someone can answer this mystery, please let me know in the comment box below.